davhbrown/interactive_classification_metrics/paper/paper.md

 to novices, and can even be overlooked by experienced modelers.
 For example, interpretation of Accuracy, Recall, and most other metrics depend on class (im)balance and comparison to each other.
-While these metrics do not claim to capture all four quadrants of the confusion matrix, in practice they are often reported on their own or as a single number that adequately describes a model’s predictive quality.
+While these metrics do not claim to guarantee that all four "basic rates" are high, in practice they are often reported on their own or as a single number that adequately describes a model’s predictive quality.